 Topwin Golf & CC, Beijing, China.
 Designer: Ian Woosnam, 2009; Course Type: Parkland; Par: 72; Length: 7,261 yards; Water Hazards: 15; Fairways: Kentucky Bluegrass; Rough: Kentucky Bluegrass: Bentgrass, 10' on the stimp.

 Course Overview.
 Topwin Golf and Country Club is an exclusive Private Members Club carved from the rural countryside in the Hills of Huairou and boasts views of the Great Wall of China on virtually every hole.
 Ian Woosnam designed the 7,261 yard par 72 which opened in 2011 and the parkland layout features reasonably generous fairways that are lined in part with fruit and pine trees, plus water comes into play in some shape or form on most holes.
 The course hosted its first professional event in this fixture 12 months ago.

 Tournament Stats.
-Please note, this week's event is being played on a new course to the European Tour so event stats should be considered accordingly: Current Form | Event Form | First Round Leader | Top 20 Finishes.
+Please note, only last year's renewal was played on this track - all previous Volvo China Opens were help elsewhere and event form should be considered accordingly: Current Form | Event Form | First Round Leader | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
-2015: Ashun Wu, 200/1; 2014: Alex Levy, 150/1; 2013: Brett Rumford, 50/1; 2012: Branden Grace, 60/1; 2011: Nicolas Colsaerts, 80/1; 2010: YE Yang, 14/1.
-For a summary of winners' odds on the European Tour for the past 5 years based on the 2016 schedule click here.
+Haotong Li, 100/1; 2015: Ashun Wu, 200/1; 2014: Alex Levy, 150/1; 2013: Brett Rumford, 50/1; 2012: Branden Grace, 60/1; 2011: Nicolas Colsaerts, 80/1; 2010: YE Yang, 14/1.
+For a summary of winners' odds on the European Tour for the past 6 years based on the 2016 schedule click here.

 My final Volvo China Open tips are as follows: